jordanpotti/csharp-projects/checkin/README.md

  Simple little binary that "checks in" with a remote server.

- Just replce the URL with your IP/URL of choice and compile.
+ Just replace the URL with your IP/URL of choice and compile.